Corporate income tax

 Special tax arrangements for deprived regions

-Special tax arrangements apply to deprived regions with a high unemployment rate (the Pomurje and Pokolpje regions, and the municipalities of Hrastnik, Radeče and Trbovlje).
+Special tax arrangements apply to deprived regions with a high unemployment rate (the Pokolpje region, and the municipalities of Hrastnik, Radeče and Trbovlje).
 Two types of tax relief are provided in line with the rules on EU state aid:

-Taxpayers under the Corporate Income Tax Act and taxpayers under the Personal Income Tax Act who generate an income from business activities and are established in these regions may claim a reduction of the tax base of 70% of the costs incurred (gross salary, employer’s compulsory social security contributions, cost of parental or child care) if, for at least 12 months, they employ a “deprived” worker in these regions; however, only up to the amount of the tax base and not exceeding the maximum permissible amount in accordance with the state aid rules.
+Taxpayers under the Corporate Income Tax Act and taxpayers under the Personal Income Tax Act who generate an income from business activities and are established in these regions may claim a reduction of the tax base of 70% of the costs incurred (gross salary, employer’s compulsory social security contributions) if, for at least 12 months, they employ a “deprived” worker in these regions, but only up to the amount of the tax base and not exceeding the maximum permissible amount in accordance with the state aid rules.

 Taxpayers under the Corporate Income Tax Act and taxpayers under the Personal Income Tax Act who generate an income from business activities and are established in these regions may claim a reduction of the tax base of 70% of the amount for new initial investments in certain types of equipment and intangible assets.
 However, this only applies to investments made in these regions and up to the amount of the tax base, without exceeding the maximum permissible amount in accordance with the rules on state aid.